 So do it the right way, and you’ll be so glad you did.

 13. Measure Your Debt

 After I graduated from college, I got into the habit of calculating the cost of debt.
-It was a great tool for helping me stay on the right track.

 Here’s what I mean:

 Figure out how much your debt costs in interest each year, then divide it by 365.

 Interest rates are tricky.
 And they’re what ends up costing you so much in the long run.